PrepTerminal

 Top Test Advice for Cross Referencing Section – PrepTerminal’s CritiCall Rapid Prep offers practice for all test variations, helping candidates hone their skills and ensuring thorough preparation for this essential assessment.

-Criticall Data Entry
+CritiCall Data Entry

 The Data entry section of the CritiCall Dispatcher Test evaluates emergency dispatchers’ ability to enter information quickly and accurately.
 It has text-based and audio-based formats.
 In text format, candidates input on-screen information, while in audio format, they type details from an emergency call recording.